airr-community/common-repo-wg/recommendations.md

    repositories/registries, for example, the system used by the OBO Foundry to coordinate ontology term identifiers across orthogonal ontologies.

-**Recommendation 8: A compliant repository should adhere with the Digital Object Compliance Principles**, under development as part of the NIH Data Commons Initiative (https://datascience.nih.gov/commons/ ).
-The principles are designed to ensure that digital objects are Findable, Accessible, Interoperable, and Reproducible (FAIR).
+**Recommendation 9: A compliant repository should adhere with the Digital Object Compliance Principles**, under development as part of the NIH Data Commons Initiative (https://datascience.nih.gov/commons/ ).
+The principles are designed to ensure that digital objects are Findable, Accessible, Interoperable, and Reusable (FAIR).
 Currently, the most basic level of Digital Object Compliance expects digital objects to have:

 1. Unique digital object identifiers;